 This program is being funded by a passenger vehicle toll increase that went into effect in 2012, a commercial vehicle toll increase being phased in over 2015-2017, an annual Consumer Price Index adjustment to be applied to commercial vehicles beginning in 2018, and the issuance of approximately \$4.7 billion of revenue bonds.
-As of December 31, 2015, \$2.2 billion of the \$4.7 billion of revenue bonds had been issued.
+As of December 31, 2016, \$2.5 billion of revenue bonds had been issued to fund the capital program.